Branching random tessellations with interaction: A thermodynamic view: Proofs

-As for the topological properties of $h^\inn$, we note first that its lower semicontinuity is a direct consequence of Lemma \ref{lem:entr_lb} and the lower semicontinuity of relative entropy; recall the discussion below \eqref{eq:var_form1}.
-Since $\bT\mapsto |T_{[1],1}|$ is the supremum of bounded local functions, it is also evident that the hitting intensity $i(\,\cdot\,)$ is lower semicontinuous.
-It follows that the restricted level sets $\sP_{\Th,P,\b,\g}$ (as introduced in Theorem \ref{thm:level_sets}) are closed.
-The following lemma, which can be viewed as a refinement of Lemma \ref{<infty=>LAC}, will imply that they are in fact compact; as the intensity bound is not needed here, we put $\b=\infty$.
+As for the topological properties of $h^\inn$, we note first that its lower semi-continuity is a direct consequence of Lemma \ref{lementrlb} and the lower semi-continuity of relative entropy; recall the discussion below (\ref{eqvarform1}).
+Since $\bT\mapsto|T_{[1],1}|$ is the supremum of bounded local functions, it is also evident that the hitting intensity $i_1( \cdot)$ is lower semi-continuous.
+It follows that the restricted level sets $\sP_{\Theta,P,\beta,\gamma}$ (as introduced in Theorem~\ref {thmlevelsets}) are closed.
+The following lemma, which can be viewed as a refinement of Lemma~\ref{<infty=>LAC}, will imply that they are in fact compact; as the intensity bound is not needed here, we put $\beta=\infty$.